carlsmedstad/carlsmedstad/README.md

 My name is Carl Smedstad, and I am among other things:

-* Lead for a team developing flight planning software at [The Boeing Company](https://www.boeing.com/).
+* Lead for a team developing flight planning software at [Jeppesen ForeFlight](https://ww2.jeppesen.com/).
 * Event host at [Future Skill](https://futureskill.com/company-events) hosting events where developers compete in writing code in a fun setting.
 * Arch Linux package maintainer.